cert-manager/website/content/en/docs/contributing/crds.md

 ## Kubebuilder

 While cert-manager doesn't fully use Kubebuilder for everything CRDs can make use of special Kubebuilder flags such as [validation flags](https://book.kubebuilder.io/reference/markers/crd-validation.html).
-We reccomend reading the Kubebuildr book to learn more about them!
+We reccomend reading the Kubebuilder book to learn more about them!